imranhsayed/react-app/README.md

 # React Application Set Up With Webpack And Babel.

 ## Description :clipboard:
-> Example to set up react app with webpack and babel from scratch.
+> Example to set up react app with webpack and babel from scratch

 ## Built With :zap:
 1. React